The 7 Key Traits of Enduring Characters (with examples!)

 That’s the real magic of storytelling.
 Being able to write a character that sticks in someone’s heart and mind all their life is incredibly exciting.
 Of course, what exactly sticks in a character for one person may be different for someone else.

 But there are a few trends.
 If you study memorable characters that have endured over time, you’ll find that certain character traits show up again and again.
 This article contains 7 traits in particular that can help your characters carve a spot in the minds of readers (although there may be more than these 7!).

 I got this information at a writing conference and I’m excited to pass on what I’ve learned (with my own added commentary and examples)!
-The talk was given by Michael A. Stackpole.
+The lecture was presented by Michael A. Stackpole.
 I haven’t read any of his books, but listening to him talk, I could tell he’s incredibly knowledgeable about writing.
 Check out his website!